omkar8603/devTinder/homework.md

  - Make your signup API dynamic to receive data from the end  user
  - API - Get user by email'
  - API - Feed API - GET /feed - get all the users from the database
+- API - find the user by ID
+- Create a delete user API
+- Create a update user data API
+- Explore Mongoose Documentation for model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with email ID